The Galápagos Islands: booking last minute cruises

 This is when my Spanish degree came into good use.
 I chipped the price down from $1,800 USD per person to $1,200 USD each.
 This was for 4 days, including return flights, which the original price did not.
 Leaving smug but with wallets as empty as our pockets, we dug a little deeper to find a spare $1 for a celebratory Pilsener.

-The agency we found in Quito was Travel Adventures Ecuador.
-However, this has since closed but you will find many other tour operators selling last minute deals to the Galápagos Islands in this district.
+The agency we found in Quito was Shine Galapagos – (593-2)2224 042.
+You will be able to find many other tour operators selling last minute deals to the Galápagos Islands in this district for comparisons.

 What is included in the total price of the cruise?